fission-codes/spec/dialog/dialog/dataflow.md

 Implementations should support efficient sequential access of a ZSet, first by element, and then by timestamp.

+Some operations return ZSets without timestamp information, and implementations MAY specialize a variant of the data structure for those cases.

 ## 2.2 Indexed ZSet

 A set of key-value pairs, each associated with a [weight](#24-weight) and [timestamp](#25-timestamp).